 - a.
 Incomplete codes will be issued only for marking period grades and only upon approval of the principal/designee when a student has been unable to complete required course work due to legal absences or other extenuating circumstances. - b.
-Incomplete codes must be converted to a letter grade no later than two weeks after the issuance of the report card, except in unusual circumstances as approved by the principal/designee.
-At the end of the two weeks, the teacher will change the incomplete code to the appropriate grade and notify the student and parent. - c.
-A student with an I code will not be academically eligible for extracurricular activities. - d.
+Incomplete codes must be converted to a letter grade no later than ten days after the issuance of the report card, except in unusual circumstances as approved by the principal/designee.
+At the end of the two weeks, the teacher will change the incomplete code to the appropriate grade and notify the student and parent.

+- c.
 If a student transfers into an HCPSS school with a code of I as a final grade, the student will receive no credit for that course and it will not be calculated into the cumulative GPA.
 If it is a marking period grade, it will be calculated into marking period GPAs in accordance with this policy. - 2.
-N/A (Not Available) codes will be used when transfer students (in-county or from out-of-county) are missing marking period and/or assessment grades.
+N/A (Not Available) codes will be used when transfer students (in-county or from out-of-county) are missing grades from one marking period.
 Courses with N/A codes will receive credit and will be calculated into the cumulative GPA.
 The final grade will be the average of the remaining quarters and/or assessment grades.
-N/A codes may also be used as a place holder for non-traditional courses until the marking period and assessment grades are recorded at the end of the semester.
+N/A codes may also be used as a place holder for non-traditional courses until the marking period and/or assessment grades are recorded at the end of the semester.
+If an N/A code is needed for another reason, counselors should request permission from the Office of School Counseling.